CumulusNetworks/docs/content/cumulus-netq-44/Monitor-Operations/Monitor-Physical-Layer-Operations/_index.md

 leaf01            swp37                     down       10G        off     SFP       OEM                  SFP-H10GB-CU1M   Thu Feb  7 22:49:37 2019
 leaf01            swp38                     down       10G        off     SFP       OEM                  SFP-H10GB-CU1M   Thu Feb  7 22:49:37 2019
 ```
+{{</expand>}}
 ### View All Devices Using a Given Component

-You can view all devices with ports using a particular component.
-This could be helpful when you need to change out a particular component for possible failure issues, upgrades, or cost reasons.
+- View all devices with ports using a particular component.

+{{<expand "Example show interfaces physical model command">}}

-This example first determines which models (part numbers) exist on all the devices and then those devices with a part number of QSFP-H40G-CU1M installed.
+The following example first determines which models (part numbers) exist on all the devices and then displays devices with a part number of QSFP-H40G-CU1M installed:

 ```
 cumulus@switch:~$ netq show interfaces physical model